luizmoretti/Django_ERP/FrontEnd/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-### Prerequisites

-Before running the project, ensure you have the following installed on your machine:
-- Node.js(v16 or higher)
-- npm or yarn(as your package manager)
-- Next.js(for server-side rendering and running the application)

-### Installation

-1. Acess Django_ERP, cd frontend
-2. Install Dependecies: npm intall or yarn install
-3. npm run dev or yarn dev
-4. Open your browser and access the apllication at: http://localhost:3000